hypergonial/hikari-miru/docs/guides/selects.md

 ---
-title: Navigators
+title: Select Menus
-description: Learn how to use navigators, and paginate content using buttons.
+description: Learn how to use select menus
 hide:
   - toc
 search: